Veterinary Dentistry & Dental Surgery

 We will schedule a follow-up appointment two weeks after the dental procedure.

-Here are some of the most frequently asked questions from our patients about pet dental care.
+Here are some of the most frequently asked questions about pet dental care.

 Did you know that just like us, our pets can be impacted by tooth decay or periodontal disease as a result of poor oral health?